The following financial services are available at no charge to all Northwest Medical Specialties patients:

 - For those with no insurance coverage, we can assist you with completing, submitting and following up on Medicaid applications.

 - Provide resources to patients and families that may help them locate additional insurance coverage.

 - For those who are uninsured or underinsured we will research and help you apply to Patient Assistance Programs to possibly obtain financial assistance for medications.

 - We may also be able to assist in locating resources to help with financial matters such as rent, food, utility shut-off notices, and co-pays.

-Financial consulting services are offered daily at our Tacoma and Puyallup offices and by appointment at our Lakewood or Federal Way locations.
-Please contact us at (253) 428-8700 if you are interested in these services
+Financial consulting services are offered daily.
+Please contact us at (253) 428-8700 if you are interested in these services.

 Help with the costs of cancer care can come from many sources.
 It will take effort to piece together what is available.
 Our support services department will be able to help you find out what assistance you may qualify for and apply for it.

 If you have health insurance, it should cover many of the costs of cancer care.
 To obtain all the benefits you’re entitled to, it’s important to understand how your health insurance policy works.
 Review your policy to find out what it covers and what you need to do to ensure coverage for your cancer treatment.
 Ask your insurance company if they can assign you a case manager to help you and answer your questions.